Cookie Consent by Free Privacy Policy Generator

-Last Updated on November 1, 2024 by Analgesia team
+Last Updated on November 12, 2025 by Analgesia team

 Pain is among the most important signals in our body that help us survive.
 Pain tends to tell us that something is wrong, like cancer, or help us learn to avoid something harmful, like touching a hot stove.
 In this way, some forms of pain keep us safe.

 Our immune system helps protect our body from outside invaders, like bacteria and viruses, to avoid potential infection.
 One way the immune system provides protection is through inflammation.
-Inflammation is a response or a reaction that happens when tissues are injured and the damaged cells release chemicals that cause swelling and attract immune cells to “eat” the dead or damaged cells.
+Inflammation is a response or a reaction that happens when tissues are injured, and the damaged cells release chemicals that cause swelling and attract immune cells to “eat” the dead or damaged cells.
 This process helps with healing.
-Aside from pain, inflammation also causes heat, redness, swelling, and function loss.
+Aside from pain, inflammation also causes heat, redness, swelling, and functional loss.

 The immune system is overprotective in some cases, so the inflammation lasts longer than the expected healing time.
 This overprotection can backfire and contribute to more and longer-lasting pain.
 Another way that the immune system can be overprotective is called autoimmunity, which happens when the body’s immune system attacks healthy cells.
 Some autoimmune conditions cause chronic inflammation and pain.
 An example of an autoimmune disease in which the body’s immune system attacks the body cells is in the case of Type 1 Diabetes.
-Here the body’s immune system attacks and destroys the insulin-producing cells in the pancreas.
+Here, the body’s immune system attacks and destroys the insulin-producing cells in the pancreas.

 Pain can be complex and have many causes.
 In some cases, the cause is not known.
 Pain can also develop a psychological dimension after the physical problem has healed.